DHTMLX/gantt-docs/data/api/gantt_findcycles.md

 @descr:
 added in version 4.1

+{{pronote This functionality is available in the PRO edition only.}}

 Each element of the *cycles* array is a group of tasks and links which make a loop.

 ~~~js